0xProject/0x-settler/README.md

 To make gas comparisons fair we will use the following methodology:

 - Market Makers have balances of both tokens.
-Since Pools have non-zero balances of both tokens this is a fair comparison.
+Since AMM Pools have non-zero balances of both tokens this is a fair comparison.
-- Nonces for Permit2 and Otc orders (0x V4) are assumed to be initialized.
-We set this manually in `setUp` rather than by performing additional trades to avoid gas metering and warming up storage access as much as possible
-- The taker does not have a balance of the token being bought
+- The Taker does not have a balance of the token being bought.
-- Fee Recipient has a non-zero balance of the tokens
+- Fee Recipient has a non-zero balance of the fee tokens.
+- Nonces for Permit2 and Otc orders (0x V4) are initialized.
+- `setUp` is used as much as possible with limited setup performed in the test.
+Warmup trades are avoided completely as to not warm up storage access.